 Portland Freedom Trail Maine Freedom Trails Established 2007

 The Hack stand of Reuben Ruby, corner of Temple and Federal Streets.
 Ruby (1798-1878) was Portland's foremost African American Anti-Slavery activist and underground railroad conductor.
 In 1826, Ruby helped publish a protest in the newspaper against the treatment of "some six hundred African Americans" in the white houses of worship in Portland.
 In 1832 he escorted William Lloyd Garrison around Portland in one of his carriages, introducing him to twenty-one black anti-slavery activists, and hosting him at the Abyssinian Church, which Ruby helped to found and finance.

 Erected 2007 by Maine Freedom Trails.

 Location.
 43° 39.476′ N, 70° 15.442′ W. Marker is in Portland, Maine, in Cumberland County.
 Marker is at the intersection of Federal Street and Temple Street on Federal Street.
-Touch for map.
-Marker is in this post office area: Portland ME 04101, United States of America.
-Touch for directions.
+Touch for map

 Credits.
 This page was last revised on August 11, 2016.
-This page originally submitted on August 8, 2016, by James R. Murray of Elkton, Florida.
-This page has been viewed 244 times since then and 30 times this year.
+It was originally submitted on August 8, 2016, by James R. Murray of Elkton, Florida.
+This page has been viewed 320 times since then and 14 times this year.
 Photos: 1, 2. submitted on August 8, 2016, by James R. Murray of Elkton, Florida. • Bill Pfingsten was the editor who published this page.